-- Student grades will be posted in the Canvas gradebook according to the weighted components of our course.
+- ☑ Student grades will be posted in Canvas Grades according to the weighted components of our course.
 Grades will be frequently updated.
 Please don't panic!
 Know that your totals/percentages may go up and down while I make adjustments on assignment scoring and work the numbers to find the most gracious curve.
-You may want to turn off notifications of grade entry/changes if this bothers you. - For your work to improve, it is vital to read the comments I post in the gradebook and the handwritten annotations I write inside the body of your assignments. - ☑ If you are absent and miss a quiz, group activity, or lab work, there are no makeups, and your scores for that day will be a zero unless you have a doctor's note or special exemption. - ☑ I drop your lowest R&R and lowest quiz.
-Quizzes cannot be made up or taken late (after class has started) because we will discuss the answers immediately when class starts. - ✓ Late assignments are accepted, no questions asked, but with daily penalties assessed; assignments that are later than one week past the original deadline will earn a zero. - ☑ Submit all coursework to me typed in the proper Canvas-compatible digital format (e.g., doc, docx, pdf, xlsx).
+You may want to turn off notifications of grade entry/changes if this bothers you. - ☑ For your work to improve, it is vital to read the comments I post in the gradebook and the hand-written annotations I write inside the body of your assignments. - ☑ If you are absent and miss a quiz, group activity, or lab work, there are no makeups, and your scores for that day will be a zero unless you have an official exemption for school business. - ☑ I drop your lowest R&R and lowest quiz scores.
+Quizzes cannot be made up or taken late (after class has started) because we will discuss the answers immediately when class starts. - Late assignments are accepted but with daily penalty assessed (5%). - ✓ Submit all coursework to me typed in the proper Canvas-compatible digital format (e.g., doc, docx, pdf, xlsx).
 Pages documents are not readable in Canvas/Google Chrome.
 If I cannot open your document or read it, it will earn a zero.
 Do not submit any images (e.g., jpg, png, tiff) of typed or hand-written work unless an assignment expressly asks for you to upload an image of hand-written material (e.g. the Circle of Light).

-GRADING SCALE A = 94-100 A- = 93-90 Exceptional work that goes above and beyond the requirements of the assignment; accurate, thoughtful and sophisticated analysis that offers the reader something to consider; excellent logic, structure, and organization; virtually no grammar and punctuation errors; not a single factual error.
-B+ = 87-89 B = 83-86 B- = 80-82 Good work that exceeds the minimum requirements of the assignment; no major problems with logic, structure, and organization; very few grammar and punctuation errors; accurate facts and no more than one error.
+GRADING SCALE A- = 94-90 Exceptional work that goes above and beyond the requirements of the assignment; accurate, thoughtful and sophisticated analysis that offers the reader something to consider; excellent logic, structure, and organization; virtually no grammar and punctuation errors; not a single factual error.
+B = 83-86 Good work that exceeds the minimum requirements of the assignment; no major problems with logic, structure, and organization; very few grammar and punctuation errors; accurate facts and no more than one error.
 C = 73-76 Average work that meets the minimum requirements of the assignment; may have minor problems with logic, structure, and organization; may have some grammar and punctuation errors; multiple inaccuracies.
-D+ = 67-69 D = 63-66 D- = 60-62 Poor work that does not fully meet the minimum requirements of the assignment; may have some problems with logic, structure, and organization; grammar and punctuation errors may hinder meaning; significant inaccuracy.
+D = 63-66 Poor work that does not fully meet the minimum requirements of the assignment; may have some problems with logic, structure, and organization; grammar and punctuation errors may hinder meaning; significant inaccuracy.
 F = 0-59 Plagiarization: zero tolerance; use of any/all AI tools in written assignments; copying another's work (either with or without permission; any/all students involved will fail the assignment); poor work that does not fulfill the assignment; may have serious problems with logic, structure, and organization; grammar and punctuation errors may obscure meaning; wildly inaccurate.